prasenjit/prasenjit.github.io/_posts/2016-12-08-Technical-Debt.md

 ![](../../assets/issue_list.jpg)

 ### Easy Cast
-We can convert a captureless lambdas into function pointers without explicitly specifying the cast-to type by prepending them with a `+`.
+We can convert captureless lambdas into function pointers without explicitly specifying the cast-to type by prepending them with a `+`.

 Consider this code (from [here](http://stackoverflow.com/questions/17822131/resolving-ambiguous-overload-on-function-pointer-and-stdfunction-for-a-lambda)):